Vector theory of gravity: Universe without black holes and solution of dark energy problem: Post-Newtonian limit

 Post-Newtonian limit applies when the gravitational field is weak, and the motion of the matter is slow.
 It is sufficiently accurate to encompass all solar-system tests of gravity performed so far.
 In the post-Newtonian formalism the metric is expanded in a small parameter $\epsilon $.
 The \textquotedblleft order of smallness\textquotedblright\ is determined according to the rules that matter velocity is of order $V\sim \epsilon ^{1/2}$ and gravitational constant $G\sim \epsilon $.
 A consistent post-Newtonian limit requires determination of $g_{00}$ correction through $ O(\epsilon ^{2})$, $g_{0\alpha }$ through $O(\epsilon ^{3/2})$, and $ g_{\alpha \beta }$ through $O(\epsilon )$ \cite{Will93}.

 We compare the vector theory of gravity with general relativity in the post-Newtonian limit in the cosmological reference frame (the mean rest frame of the Universe in which the Universe appears isotropic) for which background equivalent metric $f_{ik}$ is diagonal and after rescaling coordinates reduces to Minkowski metric.
-Let us consider small deviations $ h_{ik}$ of the tensor gravitational field $g_{ik}$ from the Minkowski metric $\eta _{ik}$
+As it is shown in Ref. \cite{Will93} , comparison of any metric theory of gravity with general relativity can be done in any suitable reference frame.
+The rest frame of the Universe is a convenient choice due to symmetry of the situation.